Removal of Hot Saturns in Mass-Radius Plane by Runaway Mass Loss: Discussion and Conclusion

 Future work on this area could investigate the potential mass-loss histories of giant planets near the low-density boundary.
 One good candidate for this is WASP-17 b \citep{Anderson2010}, the largest known planet with a well-determined mass and radius, and one which is likely to be losing mass at a prodigious rate.
 Qatar-10 b \citep{Alsubai2019} and WASP-76 b \citep{West2016} are also good cases for substantial ongoing mass loss.
 Also of interest are the smaller and lower-mass planets which are nevertheless near the 0.1 ${\rm g\,cm^{-3}}$ boundary, including WASP-20 A b \citep{Anderson2015} and WASP-153 b \citep{Demangeon2018}.
 While these planets are not experiencing runaway mass-loss at the present day, they likely are experiencing some loss, and they may be nearing runaway.
 Measuring both the mass loss rates and XUV fluxes of their parent stars could help to pinpoint some of the fine details of this process.

-\acknowledgments{We thank Jonathan Fortney and Ruth Murray-Clay for helpful discussions.
-D.P.T thanks the Institute for Research on Exoplanets (iREx) for support via the Trottier Fellowship and Johns Hopkins University for support via the Davis Fellowship.
-E.J.L. gratefully acknowledges support from NSERC, FRQNT, the McGill Space Institute, and the William Dawson Scholarship from McGill.
+\acknowledgments{We thank Andrea Caldiroli, Jonathan Fortney, Ruth Murray-Clay, and Shreyas Vissapragada for helpful discussions, and the anonymous reviewer for their thoughtful suggestions and comments.
+D.P.T thanks the Trottier Institute for Research on Exoplanets (iREx) for support via the Trottier Fellowship and Johns Hopkins University for support via the Davis Fellowship.
+E.J.L. gratefully acknowledges support from NSERC, FRQNT, the Trottier Space Institute, and the William Dawson Scholarship from McGill.
 E.D.L. would like to acknowledge support from the GSFC Sellers Exoplanet Environments Collaboration (SEEC), which is funded in part by the NASA Planetary Science Division’s Internal Scientist Funding Model.}